awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 You can cancel a Capacity Reservation at any time if you no longer need the reserved capacity\.
 When you cancel a Capacity Reservation, the capacity is released immediately, and it is no longer reserved for your use\.

 You can cancel empty Capacity Reservations and Capacity Reservations that have running instances\.
-If you cancel a Capacity Reservation that has running instances, the instances continue to run normally outside of the capacity reservation at standard On\-Demand Instance rates or at a discounted rate if you have a matching Savings Plan or regional Reserved Instance\.
+If you cancel a Capacity Reservation that has running instances, the instances continue to run normally outside of the capacity reservation at standard On\-Demand Instance rates or at a discounted rate if you have a matching Savings Plan or Regional Reserved Instance\.

 After you cancel a Capacity Reservation, instances that target it can no longer launch\.
 Modify these instances so that they either target a different Capacity Reservation, launch into any open Capacity Reservation with matching attributes and sufficient capacity, or avoid launching into a Capacity Reservation\.
 For more information, see [Modify an instance's Capacity Reservation settings](#capacity-reservations-modify-instance)\.